Campo del Cielo: The meteorite impact, age and composition

 At least 26 craters make up the Campo del Cielo crater field, the largest being 115 by 91 m.
 The field covered an area of 3 by 18.5 km with an associated strewn area of smaller meteorites including an additional 60 km.
 At least two of the craters contained thousands of small iron pieces.
 Such an unusual distribution suggests that a large body entered the Earth's atmosphere and broke into pieces, which fell to the ground.
 The size of the main body is estimated to have been larger than 4 m in diameter.
 Samples of charred wood were taken from beneath the meteorite fragments and analyzed for carbon-14 composition.
 The results indicate the date of the fall to be around 4,200–4,700 years ago, or 2,200–2,700 years BC.
-The age is estimated to be 4.5 billion years old, formed as part of the development of the Solar System.
+The age of the meteorite is estimated to be 4.5 billion years old, formed as part of the development of the Solar System.